simoneliasen/cardgame.py/README.md

 # cardgame.py
-Simple cardgame made with Object oriented programming in python
+Simple cardgame made for practising OOP (object oriented programming) in Python

 ## The Rules are simple